wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-evm.md

 If your token is not already deployed, deploy the token contract to the destination or spoke chains.

-Tokens integrated with `NttManager` in `burning` mode requre the following two functions to be present:
+Tokens integrated with `NttManager` in `burning` mode require the following two functions to be present:

 1. `burn(uint256 amount)`
 2. `mint(address account, uint256 amount)`